 In this next section, I will demonstrate the differences between landing pages and product pages by drawing on examples from an existing marketing campaign.
 But before we discuss the elements of the landing page vs product page, let us quickly recap what we have discussed so far.

 Here, the landing page is focused on driving sales.
-When traffic is directed to this page, there is no information about the brand, like when it launched or their back story.
-The graphics illustrate the supercool superhero portraits and are accompanied by a punny Spiderman quote.
+When traffic is directed to this landing page, there is no information about the brand, like when it launched or their back story.
+The graphics illustrate the supercool superhero portraits and a catchy landing page headline to attract visitor attention.

 When you click through on the ‘shop now’ button, you are redirected straight to a catalogue with shopping cart functionality.
 The aim of the landing page is to get the consumer to complete a purchase.